 Reform NL3-Corporate income tax credit for payroll expenses.
 In 2013, a tax credit on the corporate income tax (CIT) was introduced.
-It amounted to 6% of the wage bill accruing to all workers paid below 2.5 times the national minimum wage (see Figure 2, Panel C).
+It amounted to 6% of the wage bill accruing to all workers paid below 2.5 times the national minimum wage (see Figure 1, Panel E).
 Since no tax credit was granted to firms for employees paid above this threshold (which was close to P80 of the earnings distribution, slightly above the SST), the reform impacted the average rather than the marginal employer tax rate at the threshold.
 Despite being framed as a CIT reduction, this reform essentially operated as a large employer payroll tax cut.
 Its primary objective was to stimulate employment by reducing labor costs (Carbonnier et al., 2022).
-The main difference with a payroll tax cut is that the tax credit was remitted to firms in 2014 based on their payroll expenses in 2013).
-The resemblance of this CIT reduction to a payroll tax cut is further evidence by a subsequent reform in 2019, which converted the tax credit into a standard payroll tax cut with minimal changes, except for the fiscal implications of advancing the tax cut.
+The main difference with a payroll tax cut is that the tax credit was repaid to firms one year later than a standard payroll tax cut (i.e., the first tax credit was repaid to firms in 2014 based on their payroll expenses in 2013).
+The resemblance of this CIT reduction to a payroll tax cut is further evidenced by a subsequent reform in 2019, which transformed the tax credit into a standard payroll tax cut with minimal changes, except for the fiscal implications of advancing the tax cut.

-$^{^{12}}$ The uncapping of the health care payroll tax was partly motivated by employment concerns for low-wage earners.
+8The uncapping of the health care payroll tax was partly motivated by employment concerns for low-wage earners.
 In the French daily newspaper Le Monde, dated November 12, 1981, the French Minister of Health N. Questiaux is quoted as stating: "The decision to increase payroll taxes only above the threshold has been motivated by our desire to spare firms with a large number of employees."

 Reform NL4-Increases in flat-rate personal income tax.
 In 1991, a flat-rate income tax (CSG) was introduced to replace a fraction of employee payroll taxes.
-Between 1996 and 1998, the CSG tax rate for labor earnings increased from 2.9% to 8.0%.
-During the same period, the rate of the employee payroll tax for health care decreased from 6.8% to 0.75%.
+Between 1996 and 1998, the CSG tax rate for labor earnings increased from 2.9% to 8.0%, while the employee payroll tax rate for healthcare was reduced from 6.8% to 0.75% over the same period.
 For most wage earners, this resulted in a slight decrease in the taxation of their earnings.
-However, due to the broader tax base of the CSG compared to the payroll tax it replaced, some workers faced an increase in their tax rate (see Figure 2, Panel D).
-Specifically, earnings from profit-sharing bonuses (participation), incentive plans (intéressement), and company saving plans (plan d'épargne entreprise) were initially exempted from employee payroll tax but subjected to the CSG increase.13 The 1996-1998 CSG tax rate hike was therefore similar to an employee-side tax increase for workers receiving a substantial proportion of their earnings through profit-sharing.
-By design, this tax reform did not entail any change in social benefits, so tax-benefit linkage was clearly absent.
+However, due to the broader tax base of the CSG compared to the payroll tax it replaced, some workers faced an increase in their tax rate (see Figure 1, Panel F).
+Specifically, earnings from profit-sharing bonuses (participation), incentive plans (intéressement), and company saving plans (plan d'épargne entreprise) were initially exempted from employee payroll tax but subjected to the CSG increase.9 The 1996-1998 CSG tax rate hike was therefore similar to an employee-side tax increase for workers receiving a substantial portion of their earnings through profit-sharing.
+By design, this tax reform did not involve any changes in social benefits, meaning that tax-benefit linkage was entirely absent.